section decoration triangle

 What transition services are available?

 For students who have not developed transition goals, the team can consider vocational exploration services to determine if the student will work or pursue some other post-school opportunity.
-The team should also discuss whether the student needs training in advocacy skills in order to address disability issues with employers, college staff and others.
+The team should also discuss whether the student needs training in advocacy skills to address disability issues with employers, college staff and others.

 Back to top